 - Faster to repair a damaged column vs. replacing frame and reconnecting beams

 - Less dismantling of accessories: Wire Mesh Deck, Crossbars and Fire Baffle

 - Stronger / heavier gauge repair column installed

 - Less likely to create interference / interruption with Fire Protection & Electrical.

 How does the Rack Repair Process Work?

-Racks are repaired in place using a manufacturer-engineered rack lifting jack that allows for a minimal amount of unloading.
-This significantly reduces the disruption to your business and reduces the number of hours it takes to complete the job.
+Racks are repaired in place.
+We use a manufacturer-engineered rack lifting jack that allows for a minimal amount of unloading.
+This significantly reduces the disruption to your business.
+Additionally, it reduces the number of hours it takes to complete the job.

-The lower damaged portion of the rack is removed and replaced with a heavier, abuse-resistant upright.
+The lower damaged portion of the rack is removed.
+It is then replaced with a heavier, abuse-resistant upright.
 If you have unique repairs involving custom onsite welding or fabrication, we will plan in advance with you and schedule the best time to do those repairs.